Professor David Corkindale

 - The Commercialisation and Marketing of New Technologies; the Adoption and Diffusion of Innovations and of new technology.
 Patterns of website visiting behaviour; factors that influence the response to online search advertisements.

 My writing has appeared in a range of sources from Research Textbooks, Teaching Textbooks, learned Journals through to Business periodicals including the Economist magazine and The Australian.
 I have published five books including some based upon my major research and I continue to publish in International learned journals including those that have been classified as Tier A* and A in Australia.
-In 2013 so far, I have had four papers accepted including two in A -ranked journals, and two more are under review for A journals.
+In 2013 so far, I had four papers accepted including three in A* -ranked journals, and two more are under review for A or A*journals.
 A small sample of my papers appear below:

 JOURNALS: Advertising Effects on the Sale of Wool.
 OMEGA, Vol. 5, 2.
 December, 1974, with N.R.
 Barnard; Queuing Theory in the Solution to a Transport Evaluation Problem, Operational Research Quarterly, Vol. 26, 2.
 June 1974.(This won the OR Society President's inaugural Medal for Best paper in the Journal); Setting Objectives for Advertising.
 European Journal of Marketing, Vol. 10, 3.
 1976.
 Thresholds and Wearout in Advertisng.
 European Journal of Marketing.
 Vol 12, 2.
 1978, with J.R.
 Newell.
 Forecasting the response to coupon promotions.
 ADMAP.
 Vol. 14, 7, July 1978.
 Measuring the Sales Effectiveness of Advertising: the role of an ADLAB in the UK.
 Journal of the Market Research Society.
 Vol. 26, 1.
 1984.
 Improving new technology commercialisation - exploring the barriers to codevelopment.
 International Journal of Innovation Management, Vol. 1, No 4., 1998, with M.R.
 Neale.
 Co-developing products: involving customers earlier and more deeply.
 Long Range Planning.
 Vol. 31, No. 3, (June) 1998, with N.R.
 Neale.
 Differences in cultural values and their effects on responses to marketing stimuli: a cross-cultural study of Australians and Chinese in the PRC., European Journal of Marketing, Vol. 32, 9/10, 1998, with A.C.T.
 Lowe.
 GM Foods – the way forward?
 AgBioForum, Vol. 5, 3, 113-121, 2003. with P. Phillips.
 Behavioural versus Demographic Predictors of Early Adoption: a critical analysis and comparative test.
 The Journal of Marketing Theory and Practice.
 Summer 2003, Vol. 11, No. 3, 2003, with H. McDonald & B. Sharp.
 High Pressure Processing is for SMEs.
 Food Engineering and Ingredients.
 2006.
 Vol. 78, 1.
 Corkindale, D.R.,Ward, H & McKinnon, R. The low adoption of pharmacogenetic testing in Australia – an exploratory study of the reasons.
 Personalised Medicine,2007.
 4, 2. with H. Ward and R. McKinnon.
 Towards an understanding of the behavioral intention to use online news services: an exploratory study.2008.
 J. of Internet Research, 18, 3, pp. 286-312, with H.Chen.
 Are experts better than potential users in predicting the uptake of an innovation?
 Extending the use of the Juster Scale.
 Technological Forecasting & Social Change.
 2009.
 Vol. 76 (July), pp. 910-916, with M. Faulkener.
 Corkindale, D.R.
 (2009) Are Marketers only half right?
 The Marketing Review, 9, 1.
 Corkindale, D.R.
 (2010).
 Devising and Using a business model for commercialising new technology.
 International Journal of Innovation and Technology Management.
 7, 1. p 1-15.
 Corkindale, D. R. (2011) Discovering How Brands Grow.
 The Marketing Review, 11, 4, 337-345.
 Ram, J., Corkindale, D., Wu, M.-L. (2013) Enterprise Resource Planning Adoption: Structural Equation Modelling analysis of Antecedents.
 Journal of Computer Information Systems, Fall 2013, pp.53-65.
 Ram, J., Corkindale, D., Wu, M.-L. Examining role of system quality in ERP projects.
 Industrial Management & Data System, 113(3) (Forthcoming) Ram, J., Corkindale, D., Wu, M.-L. (2013) Implementation Critical Success Factors (CSFs) for ERP: Do they contribute to implementation success and post-implementation performance?
 International Journal of Production Economics, 144(1), pp.157-174 http://dx.doi.org/10.1016/j.ijpe.2013.01.032